josh2kv/healthcare-api-assessment/README.md

 ### 1. API Integration

+- [ ] Fetch all patients from the API using Promise.all
 - [ ] Add retry logic for 500/503 errors (~8% failure rate)
 - [ ] Handle rate limiting (429 errors)
 - [ ] Implement pagination to fetch all patients (5 per page, ~10 pages)